WWF-International/wwf-uk-css-style-guide/readme.md

 This may seem picky, but it really does help make sure that the code remains legible - and that people in the far distant future can tell what we were doing.

-- Tabs, not spaces, are used to indent
+- Spaces are used to indent in multiples of four
 - One blank line between blocks of code within a section
 - Two blank lines between different sections
 - One selector per line, followed by a comma or an opening curly brace
 - The opening curly brace should have a space before it
 - Properties and their values should be
-- indented with one tab
+    - indented with one indentation (four spaces)
     - on the same line as each other
     - always closed with a semicolon - including the last one
 - The closing curly brace is indented at the same level as the opening selector

 For example: